evivelentza/evivelentza/README.md

 ## Hi there, I’m Evi ^^

 **AI / Data Science Trainee @ BeCode | Background in Pharmacogenomics & Health Data**

-Currently training in Python, data analysis, and machine learning at BeCode.✨
+Currently training in Python, data analysis, and machine learning at BeCode.
+Curious about everything at the intersection of data, code, and care.✨

+🧪 Background in pharmacogenomics & clinical data

+💻 Now building with Python, pandas, scikit-learn, Streamlit, and more

+📊 Exploring machine learning, visualization, GenAI & real-world health projects

 **On this GitHub:**

-- Python fundamentals & data manipulation (`pandas`, `matplotlib`)
+• Python fundamentals & data manipulation
-- Small projects, exercises, and group challenges
+• Mini-projects & challenges
-- Early explorations in AI & health tech applications
+• Early AI & health tech explorations

-This repo tracks my learning journey from science to code:)
+This repo tracks my learning journey from working in lab to building models 💡